ojoago1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-a script that changes the owner and the group owner of _hello to vincent and staff respectively
+ a script that will play the StarWars IV episode in the terminal